 For some scientific disciplines, such as high-energy physics and quantum chemistry, High Performance Computing (HPC) is part of the standard toolkit.
 For other scientific disciplines, for example the Life Sciences, this is not yet the case.
 Yet, HPC can be of big interest here as well.

 To outsiders, HPC and especially Grid technology may seem daunting.
 With the Life Science Grid project, SURFsara aims to close the gap between the Life Sciences and HPC facilities.
-Accordingly, computer clusters are built at various locations throughout the Netherlands.
+Accordingly, computer clusters are deployed at various locations throughout the Netherlands.
 We maintain these clusters from a distance, allowing users to fully focus on their research.

-Currently, the Life Science Grid is able to run more than 1400 jobs concurrently and together with the central grid facilities in the Netherlands (accessible for the Life Science Grid users too) this adds up to more than 10000 potential job slots.
-Clusters have been placed in Amsterdam (at the AMC, NKI and VU), Nijmegen (Radboud), Wageningen (WUR), Leiden (LUMC), Maastricht (UM), Groningen (RUG), Delft (TU) and Rotterdam (Erasmus MC).
+Currently, the Life Science Grid is able to run more than 1500 jobs concurrently and together with the central grid facilities in the Netherlands (accessible for the Life Science Grid users too) this adds up to more than 10000 potential job slots.
+Clusters have been placed in Amsterdam (at the AMC, NKI and VU), Nijmegen (Radboud), Wageningen (WUR), Leiden (LUMC), Maastricht (UM), Groningen (RUG), Delft (TU), Utrecht (BCBR) and Rotterdam (Erasmus MC).
 All clusters are interconnected by the fast SURFnet network as well as optional dynamic light paths for secure and guaranteed-bandwidth connections between clusters.
 Locally, every cluster can be utilized as a traditional computer cluster, thus leveraging significant computational power and data storage.